Command Line Interface¶

 # Check if scenario loads correctly

-python -m ngraph inspect scenario.yaml
+ngraph inspect scenarios/square_mesh.yaml

 # Debug network expansion issues (note: global option placement)

-python -m ngraph --verbose inspect scenario.yaml --detail
+ngraph --verbose inspect scenarios/backbone_clos.yml --detail

 # Verify workflow steps are configured correctly

-python -m ngraph inspect scenario.yaml --detail | grep -A 5 "Workflow Steps"
+ngraph inspect scenarios/backbone_clos.yml --detail | grep -A 5 "WORKFLOW STEPS"

 The inspect